seisvelas/onion-router-ts/README.md

 Then you can run `npm run client` to make a request.
 Right now it will just do a request to a hardcoded URL, but you can change that in source/client.ts (I will make it more generalized soon I promise)

-# I'm using it anyway

-In that case,

 ## Todo